-Rail Baltica will connect Finland, the Baltic states of Estonia, Latvia and Lithuania, and Poland, while improving and updating the route in western Europe.
+Rail Baltica will connect Finland, the Baltic states of Estonia, Latvia, and Lithuania, and Poland while improving and updating the route in western Europe.
 It will unify European transport by connecting the Baltic region’s 1,520mm broad gauge track to the 1,435mm standard gauge track used by European countries.

 Route details of Rail Baltica

-A feasibility study conducted by AECOM studied four different routes for the project and identified the Tallinn, Pärnu, Riga, Panevezys and Kaunas route as the direct and shortest route.
+A feasibility study conducted by AECOM studied four different routes for the project and identified the Tallinn, Pärnu, Riga, Panevezys, and Kaunas route as the direct and shortest route.
 The route was agreed upon by participating states in 2011.

-Project timeline and benefits
+Rail Baltica project timeline and benefits

 The portion of the railway line in the Baltic states is expected to be completed by 2024.
-The line between Tallinn, Riga and Kaunas is expected to be operational by 2025 with the Warsaw link to be completed in 2030.
+The line between Tallinn, Riga, and Kaunas is expected to be operational by 2025, with the Warsaw link to be completed in 2030.

 Design and construction of the Trans-European rail project